xzhayon/xzhell/README.md

 # xzhell
-A set of utilities for the modern developer, to deal with everyday's virtualization.
+A set of utilities to help modern developers deal with everyday's virtualization.

 ## Installation
 A remote script must be executed by hand: